-Planktonic foraminifer abundances were highly variable, ranging 0%-94%.
-Benthic foraminiferal distributions were also variable, indicating paleowater depths from 200 to >1000 m.
+Planktonic foraminifer abundances are highly variable, ranging 0%-94%.
+Benthic foraminiferal distributions are also variable, indicating paleowater depths from 200 to >1000 m.

 To establish the CCSF-A depth scale, we analyzed Holes U1600A and U1600B for physical properties using the WRMSL for MS and GRA density and the NGRL for NGR intensity, as well as photos once the cores were split into working and archive halves.
 The MS data proved to be the most reliable physical parameter for correlations.
-Since Hole U1600C had no overlap with Holes U1600A and U1600B, no correlation was possible.
+Because Hole U1600C has no overlap with Holes U1600A and U1600B, no correlation was possible.

-Whole-round physical properties measurements showed that MS was high and variable in the volcaniclastic deposits but was exceptionally high in the basement (>10,000 SI) (Figure F15).
-Two high P-wave velocity layers, around 17 and 71 mbsf, corresponded to lapilli-ash layers; overall, there was no clear systematic increase P-wave velocity with increasing depth.
-Discrete measurements of P-wave velocity on working-half core sections showed similar downhole variations as those measured on whole-round cores.
-In basement rocks deeper than 166 mbsf, P-wave velocity ranged 3.37-5.29 km/s.
-Above basement in the upper 166 mbsf, porosity ranged 40-83 vol%, bulk density ranged 1.24-2.00 g/cm, grain density ranged 1.82-2.77 g/cm (with the lowest values in volcaniclastic subunits), and mean thermal conductivity was 1.16 W/(m·K).
-The two basement samples from Lithostratigraphic Unit III have thermal conductivities markedly higher at 3.1 and 2.2 W/(m·K).
-Due to the instability of formations encountered downhole, logging was not conducted.
+Whole-round physical properties measurements show that MS is high and variable in the volcaniclastic deposits and exceptionally high in the basement (>10,000 × 10-5 SI) (Figure F15).
+Two high P-wave velocity layers, around 17 and 71 mbsf, correspond to lapilli-ash layers; overall, there is no clear systematic increase of P-wave velocity with increasing depth.
+Discrete measurements of Pwave velocity on working-half core sections show similar downhole variations as those measured on whole-round cores.
+In basement rocks deeper than 166 mbsf, P-wave velocity ranges 3.37-5.29 km/s.
+Above the basement in the uppermost 166 m, porosity ranges 40-83 vol%, bulk density ranges 1.24-2.00 g/cm3, grain density ranges 1.82-2.77 g/cm3 (with the lowest values in volcaniclastic subunits), and mean thermal conductivity is 1.16 W/(m·K).
+The two basement samples from Unit III have thermal conductivities markedly higher at 3.1 and 2.2 W/(m·K).
+Because of the instability of formations encountered downhole, logging was not conducted.

-Of the volcaniclastic units analyzed by ICP-AES, one was classified as a basalt, one as basaltic andesite, two as andesites, and three as dacites.
-Interstitial water salinity values ranged 38-40, with the highest recorded value of 40 at the mudline and at a depth of 61.5 mbsf (Figure F15).
-Alkalinity ranged 2.53-3.3 mM and pH 7.5-7.9.
-Interstitial water concentrations of Br-, Cl-, and Na+ showed mutually similar trends and generally decreased with depth.
-Other elements exhibited more complex variations with depth.
-Carbonate values in sediment samples were highest in Lithostratigraphic Unit I, peaking at 82 wt% at 54 mbsf, which was characterized by volcanic and tuffaceous material but contained calcareous oozes.
-Carbonate values decreased while TOC increased in Lithostratigraphic Unit II, which was characterized by organic-rich calcareous mud/sand.
-Four organic-rich layers were identified as sapropels and seven were identified as sapropelitic.
+Of the volcaniclastic units analyzed using ICP-AES, one was classified as a basalt, one as basaltic andesite, two as trachyandesites, and two as dacites or trachydacites.
+IW salinity values range 38-40, with the highest recorded value of 40 at the mudline and at 61.5 mbsf (Figure F15).
+Alkalinity ranges 2.53-3.3 mM and pH 7.5-7.9.
+IW concentrations of Br-, Cl-, and Na+ show mutually similar trends and generally decrease with depth.
+Other elements exhibit more complex variations with depth.
+Carbonate values in sediment samples are highest in Unit I, peaking at 82 wt% at 54 mbsf, which is characterized by volcanic and tuffaceous material but contains calcareous oozes.
+Carbonate values decrease and TOC increases in Unit II, which is characterized by organic-rich calcareous mud/sand.
+Four organic-rich layers were identified as sapropels, and seven were identified as sapropelitic.
 Methane, ethane, and propane concentrations were below the detection limit in all measured headspace samples.

-The upper 40 m of the sequence at Site 1600 carried normal polarity remanences acquired during Chron C1n (Brunhes).
-We assigned the Brunhes/Matuyama boundary (0.773 Ma) to the interval 40.0-55.3 mbsf where no data were available, and this interval must also span Chrons C1r.1r and C1r.1n.
+The uppermost 40 m of the sequence at Site U1600 carried normal polarity remanences acquired during Chron C1n (Brunhes).
+We assigned the Brunhes/Matuyama boundary (0.773 Ma) to the interval 40.0-55.3 mbsf where no data are available, and this interval must also span Chrons C1r.1r and C1r.1n.
 Several reversals were recognized by reference to biostratigraphic markers below this level.
-Very limited data were available below 165.8 mbsf.
+Very limited data are available below 165.8 mbsf.

 Microbiological analysis was conducted on three whole-round samples from Site U1600.
 The whole-round samples were split into 21 subsamples.
-Most of the microbiological analyses will be conducted on shore, but first culturing experiments indicate the presence of an iron oxidizing bacterium, most possibly Mariprofundus ferroxydans.
+Most of the microbiological analyses will be conducted on shore, but first culturing experiments indicate the presence of an iron-oxidizing bacterium, most probably Mariprofundus ferroxydans.